Sea bass with tahini sauce and tomato salad

 • ½ red onion, finely chopped

-• 15 g (small bunch) coriander (thick stalks removed), finely chopped
+• 15 g coriander (cilantro), finely chopped

-• 2 tsp sumac (optional)
+• 2 tsp sumac, optional

 • 3 Tbsp lemon juice